nuxt-modules/strapi/docs/pages/strapi.md

 Fetch `me` user from `/users/me` route if a `jwt` is present in the cookies.
 Sets the `jwt` inside `$http`.
 Sets the [User](#setuseruser).

 > This method is called by default on init, so you don't have to.
+> This call will update $strapi.user, thus it can be useful to call when user data has been changed.

 <alert type="info">